 Every day we create adult-led ‘invitations to play' for the children to explore.
 These invitations are based upon the socio- cultural British calendar and involve Montessori materials from our indoor and outdoor classrooms.

-As a Montessori setting, it is the child’s critical thinking, their agency; the relation between the child and their objects/materials, and the relation between the different children, that is important in play at Jellybeans.
-Our play happens in one mixed age group of children, just as Dr. Montessori advocated, meaning that ideas, play techniques and behaviours are modelled across the group.
+As a Montessori setting, it is the child’s critical thinking, their agency; the relation between the child and their objects/materials, and the relation between the different children, that is important in the play at Jellybeans.
+And our play happens in one mixed age group of children aged four months to four years - just as Dr. Montessori envisioned in her original 'Children's House', or Casa dei Bambini, in Italy in 1907.
+The children play together, meaning that ideas, play techniques and behaviours are modelled across the group.

 In line with the Montessori prepared environment, we keep our inside and outside classrooms neutral - not too many posters, noise, plastic toys or distracting clutter.